Frequently Asked Questions

 Ventura, CA 93009

-- Lobby Desk – Ventura County Human Resources HCA Division
+- Lobby Desk – Ventura County Human Resources Division

 - The County advertises in some technical professional journals and on their websites, as well as on Twitter and Linked-In

 Applications are accepted only for jobs open for recruitment.
 You are encouraged to apply on-line at our website though we do also accept paper applications.
 County applications may be picked up at the County Human Resources Division.

 There are three types of recruitments:

 - Open — available to anyone meeting minimum qualifications.

 - County-Wide Promotional — available only to County employees.

 - Agency/Department Promotional — open only to employees of specific agencies or departments.